 in the absence of proper validation in the specific locale of interest.
 When such equations are used in an effort to prevent damage, a "safety factor" of at least 2 should be included in the calculated velocity and corresponding "safe

 distance".14,15 The limitations of vibration propagation calculations are discussed in more detail in the CVDG Pro's Calculating Vibration Amplitudes chapter.

 Given the statistical nature of vibration damage, no regulation can be seen as certain to prevent absolutely all damage.
 But, the scarcity of local and state vibration regulations is a major contributor to damage, especially in construction settings.5

-It doesn't take a great deal of effort to institute some basic regulation of vibration sources which can be effective in preventing damage, lowering legal costs and maintaining citizen goodwill.
+It doesn't take a great deal of effort or money to institute some basic regulation of vibration sources, which can be effective in preventing damage, lowering legal costs and maintaining citizen goodwill.
 By researching, choosing, applying and enforcing meaningful vibration standards,

 regulators can reduce costs to all parties from unnecessary and largely predictable damage,

 while providing a measure of litigation protection for contractors.
 Whether you're a heavy equipment-using contractor, a project sponsor, an insurer or a homeowner, having state or local vibration regulations in place will work in